 Orange County Women Lawyers started in 1975, with five members, as the Women and Individual Rights section of the Orange County Bar Association.
 In the fall of 1973, a group of attorneys met for lunch to discuss the formation of the section.
 The original goal was to focus on the rights not only of women but also of all individual groups that may have experienced discrimination in our society or before the law.
 At the time, there were no women jurists sitting on the bench in Orange County.
 The group quickly grew to over thirty members, comprised of almost an equal number of men and women.

 In 1979, OCWLA became an affiliate organization of the Orange County Bar Association.
 Its founding members wanted to stay true to the group’s original goals – the advancement of women in the legal profession and the support of diversity both on the bench and in law firm partnerships.

-Today, with over 250 members and lifetime members, OCWLA has grown to fulfill not just the educational and marketing needs of its members, but also the needs of the community at large.
-OCWLA is a proud sponsor of the Public Law Center, El Viento Foundation, and the Collaborative Courts of the Orange County Superior Court.
+Today, with over 400 members and lifetime members, OCWLA has grown to fulfill not just the educational and marketing needs of its members, but also the needs of the community at large.